conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 ``conda-smithy`` also contains the command line tool that you should use if you rerender manually from the command line (see :ref:`dev_update_rerender`).

 Smithy can be used beyond Conda-Forge's purposes.
-For example, it can be used to set up self-hosted Azure agents for non-Conda-Forge infrastructures.
+For example, it can be used to `set up self-hosted Azure agents <self-hosted_azure-config>`_ for non-Conda-Forge infrastructures.
 (You could also consider using `Azure virtual machine scale set agents <https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops>`_, which could be less expensive to run than permanently active agents.)